Birds of Prey (2020 film): Plot

-Harley, fleeing from Montoya and several others, is captured by Roman's men.
+Harley, after ordering an egg sandwich from an Armenian deli, begins getting chased by Montoya and several others.
+Although she successfully gets away, she ends up captured by Roman's men instead.
 Roman sends Harley to recover the diamond for him, under the threat of death, and also places a bounty on Cass.
 Breaking into the GCPD with a grenade launcher filled with paint and sparkle rounds, Harley frees Cass and the pair escape.
 While hiding out at Harley's apartment, they bond.
 Doc is approached for information by the "crossbow killer", who is revealed to be Helena Bertinelli.
 Having survived her family's massacre and becoming trained as an assassin, Helena has been targeting each of the gangsters responsible for her family's murders, preferring the moniker "Huntress".
 Harley's place is later bombed by criminals looking for Cass, and Doc admits that he sold Harley out.
 Harley calls Roman and offers to turn her over in exchange for his protection, agreeing to meet at an abandoned amusement park.
 Dinah notifies Montoya of the rendezvous, but her betrayal is noticed by Zsasz, who informs Roman.
 A devastated Roman dons his ritualistic mask from which he gets his nickname, "Black Mask".

 At the park, Montoya confronts Harley, but is kicked out of a window.
 Zsasz arrives and tranquilizes Harley before holding Dinah at gunpoint, but he is killed by Helena, who reveals he was the last of her family's killers.
 Montoya returns and reveals that Roman was the true mastermind behind the Bertinellis’ massacre.
 He had them killed trying to get the diamond.
 A stand-off ensues until they realize Roman has arrived with a small army of masked criminals.
 Using Harley's old gear, the makeshift team of five women withstand and repel the attack.
 During the battle, Cass is captured by Roman, while Dinah reveals her metahuman ability of supersonic-level screaming, defeating several of the mobsters.
 Harley gives chase on roller skates, and with assistance from Helena, the pair pursue Roman.
 At a nearby pier, Roman prepares to kill Cass, who pulls the ring from a grenade that she took from Harley's weapons chest.
 Harley throws him off the pier just before the grenade detonates, tearing him apart and killing him.